|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA May 4, 1942

-Assigned to the 5th Air Force, 8th Fighter Group, 35th Fighter Squadron.
-No known nose art or nickname.
+Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG), 35th Fighter Squadron (35th FS).
+No known nickname or nose art.

 Fate of the Pilot

-The fate of Talbot is unknown, he remains listed as Missing In Action (MIA) to this day.
-According to his relatives, on November 21, 1942 a Japanese radio broadcast mentioned "Raymond Talbot" (Raymond was his middle name) as a Japanese Prisoner Of War (POW).
-His cousin in the United States reported hearing his name mentioned in a list of POWs on a Japanese broadcast informed his wife, Lena, who tried in vain to get more details about his disappearance from the government.
-At present, there is no evidence in official POW lists that Talbot was a Prisoner Of War, but lists of Allied prisoners detained by the Japanese are not complete for those captured in New Guinea.
-It is possible he was detained by the Japanese but did not survive captivity or the Pacific War.
+According to his relatives, on November 21, 1942 a Japanese radio broadcast stated "Raymond Talbot" (Raymond was his middle name) was a Japanese Prisoner Of War (POW).
+His cousin in the United States heard his name read as a POW and informed his wife, Lena, who tried in vain to get more details about his disappearance from the U. S. Government.

 Talbot was officially declared dead on December 14, 1945.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
-Talbot earned the Air Medal and Purple Hear, posthumously.
-At San Diego State University (SDSU) the street "Talbot Court" is named after Victor R. Talbot, class of 1940.
+He earned the Air Medal and Purple Heart, posthumously.
+He is memorialized at Manila American Cemetery on the tablets of the missing.
+At San Diego State University (SDSU) the street "Talbot Court" is named after Victor R. Talbot from the class of 1940.

 Are you a relative of Victor R. Talbot?